deliciousbrains/spinupwp-community-code-of-conduct/README.md

 ## Terms and Conditions

-The administrators may, but are not obligated to, monitor or review any areas on the SpinupWP Community where users transmit or post communications or communicate solely with each other, including but not limited to public and private channels, and the content of any such communications.
+The administrators may, but are not obligated to, monitor or review any areas of the SpinupWP Community where users transmit or post communications or communicate solely with each other, including but not limited to public and private channels, and the content of any such communications.
 The administrators, however, will have no liability related to the content of any such communications, whether or not arising under the laws of copyright, libel, privacy, obscenity, or otherwise.
 The administrators may edit or remove content on the SpinupWP Community at their discretion at any time.

 ## Changes

-If you feel there are aspects to this code of conduct which should be modified, please open a pull request with your suggested changes at [https://github.com/deliciousbrains/code-of-conduct](https://github.com/deliciousbrains/code-of-conduct).
+If you feel there are aspects to this code of conduct that should be modified, please open a pull request with your suggested changes at [https://github.com/deliciousbrains/code-of-conduct](https://github.com/deliciousbrains/code-of-conduct).

 ## Credits